Zombies of the Stratosphere: Production

 Zombies of the Stratosphere was scripted as a sequel to the successful Radar Men from the Moon serial (1952), which introduced an original flying superhero, Commando Cody, played by George Wallace.
 Republic interrupted production on a planned TV series, also built around that character, titled Commando Cody: Sky Marshal of the Universe, with Judd Holdren now starring as Cody.
 Just as filming began on the Zombies serial, the name of the hero was changed from "Commando Cody" to "Larry Martin", but he retains the same sidekicks (also renamed), high-tech props, and laboratory facilities that Cody had in the previous Radar Men from the Moon serial.

 An addition to the "rocket man" back-pack and helmet, and used for the first time in this serial, is a two-way radio about the size of a lunchbox; Larry Martin wears it hanging heavily from his belt when dressed for flying.
 This bulky radio is also seen in some stills of Cody in Commando Cody: Sky Marshal of the Universe.
 As most flying sequences are reused stock footage from earlier "rocket man" serials, the radio usually disappears when Commando Cody is in flight.
-Martin also uses an ordinary police revolver instead of the raygun favored by Cody in earlier and later serials.
+Martin also uses an ordinary police revolver instead of the ray gun favored by Cody in earlier and later serials.

 Zombies of the Stratosphere was budgeted at $172,838, although the final negative cost was $176,357 (a $3,519, or 2%, overspend).
 It was the cheapest Republic serial of 1952 and was filmed between April 14, and May 1, 1952.
 At seventeen days, this is tied with King of the Carnival (1955) for the shortest filming period of all Republic serials.
 The serial's production number was 1933.

 Zombies of the Stratosphere reuses the "Republic robot" (somewhat resembling a walking silvery hot-water heater with two ribbed arms that terminate in pincers), along with stock footage of it in action (such as the "bank robbery by robot" scene from Mysterious Doctor Satan) and black-and-white footage from a Republic full color Roy Rogers film.
 The serial is also heavily padded with footage from their King of the Rocket Men (1949) serial, to which this is a pseudo-sequel.
 Although the Zombies serial has Martians as the villains, they are not the same Martians as shown in the Republic's earlier, The Purple Monster Strikes (1945) serial.
 The robot was first seen in Republic's Undersea Kingdom (1936) and prominently featured in their Mysterious Doctor Satan (1940) serials.